--THE 7 COVENANTS OF GOD ALMIGHTY --

 As the result of Adam’s sin, the following curses were pronounced as punishment:

-Enmity between Satan, and Eve along with her descendants.
+Enmity between Satan, and Eve along with all her descendants.

 Pain in childbirth for women.